hundredrabbits/thebook/north_pacific_logbook.md

 ![](img/june14.jpg "Running high on little.")

     Daily progress: 230 km (124 nm)
-    istance to Victoria: 6,524 km (3523 nm)
+    Distance to Victoria: 6,524 km (3523 nm)

 ##### 0800
 We both did shorter night shifts because of the weather.
 Everything inside is wet.
 The floors are slippery, and our foul-weather gear just isn't drying between shifts.
 We hang them over the sink so they drip into it, which makes doing the dishes a very unpleasant affair.
 All synthetic clothing won't dry and doesn’t keep us warm.
 We switch to wool, as it stays warm even when damp.
-We collected a few sweaters overtime, rescued from Thrift Stores.
+We collected a few sweaters over time, rescued from Thrift Stores.

 We eat two small meals per day, but aren't yet low on energy.
 The terrible weather has a way of keeping us focused.
 When there is danger we become superhuman.
 We need less sleep, less food, less everything.
 Don't know how long we can sustain this though.